 Message From the President

-Welcome to the September 2019 edition of Capitol Hill United Neighborhoods' monthly e-newsletter, the Urban Dweller.
-Here is the latest from YOUR neighborhood organization and community advocate:
+I hope this message finds you well.
+The February 2020 edition of the Urban Dweller--Capitol Hill United Neighborhoods' (CHUN) monthly e-newsletter--is available online.
+Here is the latest from your registered neighborhood organization and community advocate:

 President, Board of Delegates

 Launched in 2019, the S.E.E.D.
 Funding Initiative was designed to encourage civic entrepreneurship and community engagement by providing financial support for small, scalable projects aligned with CHUN's mission and values.
 Awards ranged between $500 and $1000 per group.
 The 2020 recipients are as follows:

 The annual Good Neighbor Awards are a longstanding tradition for our organization and an opportunity to recognize extraordinary contributions to the greater Capitol Hill community.
 We congratulate the following for their service and commitment:

 FREE Sensory-Friendly Mornings at the Molly Brown House Museum

 Historic Denver knows that the guided tour format doesn’t always work for individuals on the Autism Spectrum.
 The Molly Brown House Museum invites families and individuals on the spectrum, or with other special needs, to join us for a self-guided experience, followed by hands-on activities.